flutter/website/src/content/platform-integration/android/call-jetpack-apis.md

 ### Call native code directly via FFI

-The most direct and efficient way to invoke native APIs is by calling it directly, via FFI.
+The most direct and efficient way to invoke native APIs is by calling the API directly, via FFI.
 This links your Dart executable to any specified native code at compile-time, allowing you to call it directly from the UI thread through a small amount of glue code.
 In most cases, [ffigen][ffigen] or [jnigen][jnigen] are